Start-Hub/StartHub/README.md

 ### Frontend:

--   Mainly React, if you guys are comfortable...
+-   Mainly React, with some other third party libraries.

 ## Note: